Adon Olam

 Adon Olam, with transliterated lyrics and melody, from the Jewish Encyclopedia.

 Adon Olam (אֲדוֹן עוֹלָם, "Eternal Lord" or "Sovereign of the Universe") is a hymn in the Jewish liturgy.
 It has been a regular part of the daily and Shabbat (i.e., the biblical Sabbath) liturgy since the 15th century.

 Origin

 Its authorship and origin are uncertain.
 It is sometimes attributed to Solomon ibn Gabirol (1021–1058 CE), who is known for his Hebrew poetry, but there is no solid evidence for this; the regular metric structure does not seem to accord with his other compositions.
 John Rayner, in his notes for Siddur Lev Chadash, suggests it was written in the thirteenth or fourteenth century in Spain, noting its absence from the prayer book Sefer Abudarham published c.
 1340.
 It has also been attributed to Hai Gaon (939–1038) and as far back as the Talmudic sage Yohanan ben Zakkai.
 Although its diction indicates antiquity, it did not become part of the morning liturgy until the 15th century.
+Reuven Kimelman suggests Abraham ibn Ezra as the most likely candidate, based on the poem’s style and its first appearance in Western Europe.